1. Security Principles

 1.10.
 Use fail-safe defaults

-For example, firewalls must explicitly decide to forward a given packet or else the packet is lost (dropped).
+For example, when we get to firewalls, you will learn about default-deny policies, which start by denying all access, then allowing only those which have been explicitly permitted.
+Firewalls must explicitly decide to forward a given packet or else the packet is lost (dropped).
 If a firewall suffers a failure, no packets will be forwarded.
 Thus, a firewall fails safe.
 This is good for security.
-It would be much more dangerous if it had fail-open behavior, since then all an attacker would need to do is wait for the firewall to crash (or induce a crash) and then the fort is wide open.
+It would be more dangerous if it had fail-open behavior, since then all an attacker would need to do is wait for the firewall to crash (or induce a crash) and then the fort is wide open.

 1.11.
 Design security in from the start